MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     react-native link react-native-code-push
     ```

-    If your app uses a version of React Native that is lower than v0.27, run the following:
+    If your app uses a version of React Native that is lower than v0.27, run the next command:

     ```shell
     rnpm link react-native-code-push